bmazoure/bmazoure.github.io/_pages/about.md

   - /about.html
 ---

-I am taking interns, as well as students to be co-advised with faculty members.
+I am taking students to be co-advised with faculty members.

 # News
 * <b>CVL</b> is accepted to CoRL 2023 as a poster <a href="https://openreview.net/forum?id=oqOfLP6bJy">[Paper]</a>.